httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP_VERIFY (M, Kv, S) -> V
 ~~~

 This section contains several common algorithm methods.
-The method to use can be communicated through the algorithm signature parameter
+The method to use can be communicated through the explicit algorithm signature parameter `alg`
 defined in {{signature-params}}, by reference to the key material, or through mutual agreement between the signer and verifier.

 ### RSASSA-PSS using SHA-512 {#method-rsa-pss-sha512}